sarahschwartz/interop-game-demo/README.md

 Open the frontend at [`http://localhost:5173/`](http://localhost:5173/).

-In your browser wallet,and import the account that we used for testing.
+In your browser wallet import the account that we used for testing.
 The private key for this can be found in any of the `contracts/scripts` files.

 On the frontend, you should be able to add each network to your wallet by clicking on them.